Iris-pot/StudentManagementSystem/Readme.md

 # Student Management System

+**Note**: This repository is a migration from the original repository at [https://github.com/Mingyang096/StudentManagementSystem](https://github.com/Mingyang096/StudentManagementSystem).
+If you were following the previous repository, please consider starring this one to stay updated!

 This is a web-based application built with the Django framework for managing student information, grades, and other academic data.

 ## Features